aus-red-pandas-2016/KTT-Tech/README.md

 create a post, but *only their posts*.
 In other words, anyone can sign up and create a post, but I'm the only person who has permission to update or destroy posts I've created.

+Start by copying your [Blog 1](https://github.com/sea-lions-2014/blog-1-anonymous-blog-challenge) directory into the source directory for this challenge and build off of it.

 ## Releases